Manhunt (Star Trek: The Next Generation): Production

 Musician Mick Fleetwood of the group Fleetwood Mac played one of the Antedean ambassadors, and was a huge fan of Star Trek.
-He didn't mind that it was only a small part, so long as his character got to beam down or beam up.
+He did not mind that it was only a small part, so long as his character got to beam down or beam up.
 He had to shave off his beard to allow for the prosthetics makeup.

 Robert O'Reilly guest starred as Scarface in the Dixon Hill holodeck program.
 He later went on to play the Klingon Gowron.

 Reception

 "Manhunt" received a Nielsen rating of 8.9 and a ranking of 3 making it, according to the Nielsen system, towards the lower end of views for a first run Star Trek: The Next Generation episode.

 Zack Handlen of The A.V.
 Club gave the episode a grade C.